 Continue planning your Venice trip

-Once you know where to stay in Venice, the next step is to match your base with the right sightseeing rhythm.
-Use the full city guide, things to do page, and Venice itineraries to turn the right neighborhood choice into a smoother trip overall.
+Once you know where to stay in Venice, use the city guide to understand the district logic, the things to do page to choose the right experiences, and the itinerary pages to turn your base into a smoother day-by-day rhythm.

 Turn the right neighborhood into the right itinerary